IntoTAO

 How it works:

-• Miners provide GPU hardware with Confidential Compute capabilities (NVIDIA CC or PPCIE).
-They compete in price auctions to win compute jobs, driving costs down.
+• Miners provide GPU hardware with NVIDIA Confidential Compute or Protected PCIe (PPCIE) support, then bid in price auctions to win compute jobs.

-• Validators verify that the hardware is genuine, check attestation proofs, and route jobs to the most cost-effective providers.
+• Validators orchestrate the bidding rounds, verify hardware attestation, and award jobs to the most cost-effective qualified provider.

 Buy Targon on TaoSwap